yamadapc/reddit_saver/README.md

 # Reddit Saver
-The idea is that *Reddit Saver* reads your reddit saved posts, fetches their content links down, and figures if it could download it using wget or youtube-dl (supposing it's installed on the machine).
+The idea is that *Reddit Saver* reads your reddit saved posts, fetches their content links down, and figures if it could download them.
 It then prompts the user what links he wants to store, and downloads them.

 ## TODO
 - Analysis of the links file [IN-PROGRESS]
-- Download of links content
+- Download of links content [IN-PROGRESS]

 ### Notes
 This was partially derived from [Sadiq Al-Khalili upvote downvote bot script](http://www.sadiqk.com/reddit-upvotedownvote-bot/).